 The unincorporated area of Starrs Mill was established alongside a grist mill of the same name.
 It was first owned by Hilliard Starr, who owned the mill from 1866 until 1879, using the water-powered wheel to grind corn.
 Today it operates as a free landmark with a few picnic tables and an area to walk around.

 The building was used as the setting for Deep South Glass, Jake’s glass blowing business where Melanie and her friends go by chance before her wedding.
-You won’t find the yellow seaplane here as that scene took place elsewhere.
+You won’t find the yellow seaplane here as that scene took place elsewhere but instead locals fishing.

 The small town of Crawfordville, in eastern Georgia, was founded in 1825 for William H. Crawford, the former U.S. Secretary of War and Secretary of the Treasury.
 It’s home to less than 1,000 residents and has A. H. Stephens Historic Park.